What Software Do Proofreaders Use?

 If you plan to work at a publishing house, it’s a good idea to inquire about the software they use.

-As a freelancer, I seldom come across clients with a PDF for me to proofread.
-If they do, I kindly refer them to a trustworthy colleague since I don’t work with PDFs.
+As a freelancer, I seldom receive PDFs from clients.
+If I do, I kindly refer them to a trusted colleague since I don’t proofread PDFs.

 These are the reasons I don’t work with PDFs:

-1. If you use a free or cheap version of a PDF editor, you may encounter formatting problems with documents.
+1. If you use a free or cheap version of a PDF editor, you may encounter formatting problems.

-2. You can also run into formatting problems if you attempt to convert a PDF to a Word document to proofread it.
+2. You can also run into formatting problems if you attempt to convert a PDF to a Word document.

 4. PDF markup tools are more difficult to use than Track Changes and the Suggesting feature.

-Note: If you’re not sure whether Adobe PDF editor is for you, they offer a seven-day free trial for Adobe Acrobat Pro DC.
-If you decide you’re not a fan, make sure to cancel the free trial before the seven-day period ends to avoid being charged for the month.
+Note: If you’re not sure whether Acrobat is for you, a seven-day free trial is available for Adobe Acrobat Pro DC.
+If you decide you’re not a fan, make sure to cancel the free trial before it ends to avoid being charged for the month.

-It’s not intuitive, but it’s a much cheaper alternative to Adobe PDF editor.
+It’s not intuitive, but it’s a much cheaper alternative to Acrobat.
 The latest version, iAnnotate 4, was a one-time purchase of $9.99 the last time I checked.

-Please keep in mind that iAnnotate is only available for iPads and iPhones and must be purchased in the App Store.
+Please keep in mind that iAnnotate is only available for iPads and iPhones and must be purchased through the Apple App Store.

 Grammarly Is a Game Changer